Responding after a crisis

 • Education Outside the Classroom Providers

-• help you develop appropriate processes for dealing with an incident to ensure the safety and well-being of your children/young people and staff and to return your early learning service or school to normal operations as quickly as possible.
+• help you develop appropriate processes for dealing with an incident to ensure the safety and wellbeing of your children/young people and staff

-• help you understand the emotional and psychological impacts of a traumatic incident and the effects such impacts can have on how people behave, and advise you on things you can do to support people who have been involved in a traumatic incident.
+• help you understand the emotional and psychological impacts of a traumatic incident and the effects such impacts can have on how people behave

 • link you with other appropriate services where necessary.

-We have Traumatic Incident teams based in all learning support offices around the country.
+We have traumatic incident teams based in all Ministry offices around the country.

-Contact them at any time through your local learning support office or by phone.
+Contact them at any time through your local office or by phone.

 Learning support services